Serene-Garden/Cepheus/README.md

   - Input ignorable allows users to type in Latin letters.
   - Full-sized chinese punctuations are supported in keyboard.

+## Requirements

+You are responsible for adding one of the following description to your App, where evet as it could be found.

+Just one of them.

+> Powered by Cepheus

+> Powered by Garden Cepheus

+> Powered by Cepheus Keyboard

 ## Parameters
 ```swift
 CepheusKeyboard(input: $input,